mrjvs/food-scheduler/README.md

-# healthy-schedule
+# food-scheduler
-A typescript express webapp to help you with your daily schedule
+A typescript express webapp to help you with your daily food schedule